 Availability We choose to source from working farms which means animals may not mature on our timetable.
 At times, this means we do not have access to the products we want or need.
 However, we continue to identify small, true working farms that we can partner with to help minimize any shortages.

 Although we see most dogs take to the hides right away, sometimes they just don’t know how to get started.

 There are a couple things you can do to try and get them going, and once they start, they typically go back to it without any assistance.

 Option 1: A Little Something Put a little coconut oil or peanut butter on an edge.
 This will get them licking, which should turn into heavy duty chewing!

-Take some treats (like ourbeef organ!) and place 1-2 pieces inside the roll.
+Option 2: Hide Some Treats Take some treats (like ourbeef organ!) and place 1-2 pieces inside the roll.
 This gives the pup a “target” zone and they will instinctively know where to start working to try and access the treat.
 Once started, they should just end up enjoying the chewing!

 Option 3: Soak An Edge Soak one side in about 1/4in of water.
 This will soften up an edge, making it a more appealing chew, and gives the dog an easier starting point.

 Safety All chewing should be supervised, especially when your dog is trying something for the first time.
 When giving any type of rawhide, you want to make sure your dog is chewing appropriately.
 As durable and digestible as our rawhides are, if your pup is strong enough to rip large pieces free and swallow them, we recommend removing the chew for safety reasons.